UbiquityRobotics/instance_segmentation/gen6s/test_diff_robot/README.md

 2. In the "Global Options" section, set the "Fixed Frame" to `base_link`.
 3. Add necessary displays such as RobotModel, TF, and LaserScan to visualize the robot.

+to test if the xacro format is correct run xacro path_to_yout_file.xacro